An introduction to the architecture of song

 Awareness of the main components of song and the ability to identify them

-A pdf from each slideshow with a list of songs each form
+A pdf from each slideshow with examples of songs in each form

 Songwriting prompts to continue to play with